SuryARavichan/numerical-python/README.md

 # numerical-python
-the basics of the numerical python
+the basics of the numpy